-The goal-based planning involves establishing a plan, including necessary savings and assumed return needed to meet the financial goals the client has established.
-The plan can be fairly complex, including tax, inflation and investment return assumptions, as well as stress testing in addition to straight-line growth projections.
+The goal-based planning involves establishing a plan, including necessary savings and assumed return needed to meet your financial goals.
+Your plan might well be fairly complex, including tax, inflation and investment return assumptions, along with stress testing to account for periods of poor market performance.

 Risk management also plays a large role in the planning process, and insurance is one of the primary vehicles used in risk management.
-If assets and income are integral to a successful plan, and an unexpected event puts either at risk, appropriate coverage can help reduce or eliminate this risk.
-As fee-only advisors, we do not sell insurance, nor do we receive referral fees – thus, if we do suggest additional insurance, our sole motivation is our belief that it is best for the client.
+If assets and income are integral your plan and an unexpected event could put either at risk, we’ll work with you to identify those risks and determine how to address them.
+As fee-only advisors, we do not sell insurance, nor do we receive referral fees so we view insurance as a tool to mitigate risks and not as a source of income for our firm.

 The last two facets often addressed in a comprehensive financial plan include tax and estate planning.
-Both elements of a plan are designed to minimize the tax impacts and ensure that a client and his or her heirs maximize after-tax wealth.
+Both of these elements address tax impacts and are meant to ensure that you and your heirs maximize after-tax wealth.